RevadiSundaram/Namaste-React/Assignment/readme.md

 # Why do we need a useState Hook?
 - It lets you add a state variable to your component.
 - The useState() hook can conveniently hold strings, arrays, numbers, objects and much more.

+# What is a Microservice?
+- microservice architecture - is an architectural style that structures an application as a collection of services that are:
+- Independently deployable
+- Loosely coupled
+- Services are typically organized around business capabilities.
+Each service is often owned by a single, small team.

+# What is Monolith architecture?